Nordita, Stockholm, Sweden

 become an EPS member.

-To register for this conference, please fill in the application form on the left panel.
+To register for this conference, please fill in and submit the application form on the left panel.

 Nordita can provide a limited number of rooms and apartments in the Stockholm apartment hotel BizApartments.